Best bets

 The Basic/Commercial Code and the Residential Code in 780 CMR are available for purchase from the State Bookstore.

-The 2015 ICC codes are available for purchase from the International Code Council.
-Note that Massachusetts has adopted the 2015 codes.
-They are also available in print format for library use only in Massachusetts Trial Court Law Libraries, and are now part of our Westlaw plan for public access in our libraries:
+The 2021 ICC codes are available for purchase from the International Code Council.
+Note that Massachusetts has adopted the 2021 codes to incorporate into the 10th edition of their building code.
+These ICC codes are available in print format for library use only in Massachusetts Trial Court Law Libraries, and are now part of our Westlaw plan for public access in our libraries:

 Forms